-In this article, we’ll have a look at everything important you need to know about heart rate zones.
+In this article, we’ll look at everything you need to know about heart rate zones.
 You shall also learn whether they’re vital for you in your training plan or not.

 What are heart rate zones?